Grant Awards Recipients

 Received a shared fellowship to support summer preparation for a new service-learning-based course, “The Political Economy of Disaster,” that focuses on the aftermath of Hurricane Katrina in the Gulf Coast and includes a class service-learning trip to New Orleans.

-Bela Bajnok Professor, and Chair of Mathematics
+Bela Bajnok Professor of Mathematics - Sciences

 Received a fellowship to develop undergraduate research projects suitable for three levels of courses involving research in mathematics.